 Caring for kiwifruit vines

-Kiwi fruit is borne on on all canes, but production is at its peak in the first year or two.
+Kiwi fruit is borne on all the canes, but production is at its peak in the first year or two.
 Vines should be pruned off in their third year.
 One way to make this job easy it to create a three-color system of ribbons or ties.
 Every year, simply look for a specific color and remove those vines.
 When you’re done pruning, use those ribbons on the current year’s growth.
 Kiwi vines should be fed a high-nitrogen fertilizer once in spring and again in early summer, to give them the nutrients they need to produce all those leaves and delicious fruit.
 You may need to provide frost protection in winter, depending on your location and the vine cultivar.

 Kiwifruit pests and diseases